-When You Need a Credit Card Authorization Form
+When to Use a Credit Card Authorization Form

-Recurring payments are required for subscription-based businesses, memberships, and things like utilities and bills.
+Recurring payments are required for subscription-based businesses, memberships, and utilities and bills.
 In a recurring payment business model, customers have to make regular payments to businesses.
 However, this means they have to remember to make those payments.
+Learn more about recurring payments.

 A credit card authorization form serves as an extra form of proof for CNP transactions.
-So, in the case you do fight fraud or chargeback, you have proof of authorization to help make your case.
+So, if you fight fraud or chargeback, you have proof of authorization to help make your case.

-Business-to-business (B2B) payments are typically a little different than business-to-consumer (B2C) transactions.
+Typically, B2B payments differ slightly from business-to-consumer (B2C) transactions.
 Payment preferences vary, and more businesses opt for “traditional” payment methods.
 Although paper checks and ACH deposits are more popular, they’re declining and losing ground to credit cards.
+Learn more about B2B payments.

 Credit card authorization forms are especially handy for B2B payments.
 A few use cases include: